JinyongJeong/StereoCalibration_matlab2opencv/README.md

-## Stereo calibration parameter converter from Matlab to Opencv
+## Stereo calibration parameter converter from Matlab to Opencv and ROS

 This repository converts the parameters used for OpenCV and ROS to the results of performing stereo calibration in matlab.